1

 Driver Testing generally refers to assessments for standard driving licenses, focusing on basic vehicle operation.
 CDL Testing is specialized for commercial vehicles, requiring additional endorsements and certifications.
 While both involve driving skills evaluation, CDL Testing is tailored for commercial driving careers, making it distinct in credentials and industry application.

-How do I become a test driver?
+How do you become a driver testing?

 Is there a job where you test drive cars?